 If Cheryl’s employer didn’t have an interactive learning platform, she would inquire about it and suggest exploring Trailhead to understand how learning and training could be accomplished.

-Cheryl claimed that understanding Cloud Flow was difficult, but she eventually succeeded by virtually participating in Trailhead's interactive activities.
+Cheryl claimed that understanding Cloud Flow was difficult, but she succeeded by virtually participating in Trailhead's interactive activities.

 The Trailblazer community loved the iconic black Trailblazer hoodies, so Salesforce decided to create a one-of-a-kind golden one when they heard an inspiring story from an encouraging man.
 In comes Zac Otero.